 Discount health care programs are not insurance.
 The discount programs typically sell cards that provide members with discounts for health care services from participating physicians and providers.
 The program member is responsible for paying the full discounted cost of the medical treatment.
 The programs can provide a value to consumers who do not have health insurance by helping to reduce the out-of pocket cost of health care.

 Discount health care programs are required to be registered to sell their programs in the state.
-Check a company's license status by visiting the Discount Health Care Program Operator and Marketer Listings page.
 Consumers should also make sure their doctors, dentists, and other health care providers accept the program and offer discounts before buying a discount health care program.